The 5 Biggest Mistakes in Fleet Electrification – and how to avoid them

 This blog series reveals the 5 most common planning mistakes in fleet electrification – and how to avoid them.

-Mistake 1: The Grid Capacity Trap
+Mistake 1: The grid capacity trap

 Before installing the first charging points, grid capacity determines whether your electric fleet can even operate as planned.
 If miscalculated, electrification quickly turns into a costly risk.